uv

 When I was first getting into building python projects of my own, I knew next to nothing about development environments.
 Packages were being installed globally on my machine, leading to unorganization and future confusion.
 Over time as I began working on group projects in school, conflict issues involving python versions, package versions and more arose, rapidly forcing my workflow to evolve.

 Research led me to the existence of virtual environments (venv) – how cool! venv allowed for each project to be isolated, having its own set of packages installed in the respective directory via pip.
 In tandem these tools offered a fairly user-friendly way to set up isolated environments for each of my projects and install the necessary packages.
 Nevertheless, I’d constantly forget how to create an environment and I struggled remembering to actually activate it.
-Once I caught wind of uv, I learned the ropes, simplified my project management workflow, and haven’t looked back.
-The entire process feels more streamlined and more pleasant.
+Once I caught wind of uv, I learned the ropes, simplified my project management workflow, and haven’t looked back. uv is written in Rust and employs caching and parallelization methods to accelerate depedency resolution and installation.
+The entire process feels simpler and utimately more pleasant.

 This guide will run through leveraging uv on your machine for your project management needs, including tool installation, best practices, command line commands, and more.
 Let’s dive in.